A master wordsmith and ace musician whose lyrics are as keen as his melodies are tuneful.

 Paul Simon seems to absorb influences from every corner of the world and then give them back in the form of beautiful, textured songs.
 While his eclectic tastes are ever-evolving, he can always be counted on for affecting, poetic lyrics.

 Paul Simon is among the most erudite and daring songsmiths in popular music.

-After the breakup of Simon and Garfunkel in 1970, Simon embarked on a fruitful solo career that’s been notable for lyrical acuity, impeccable musicianship and stylistic daring.
+After the breakup of Simon and Garfunkel in 1970, Simon embarked on a fruitful solo career that is noteworthy for its lyrical acuity, impeccable musicianship and stylistic daring.
 While Simon and Garfunkel worked largely (but not exclusively) in the folk idiom, Simon the solo artist has roamed wherever his muse has taken him—and that has literally meant around the world.
-His is not so much a conventional career in music as an odyssey of discovery using “intuitive flashes, synaptic leaps and shorthand logic” (in Simon’s own words) to help him on his way.
+His is not so much a conventional career in music as an odyssey of discovery using (in Simon's own words) “intuitive flashes, synaptic leaps and shorthand logic” to help him on his way.

 Simon’s efforts at cultural fusion continued on The Rhythm of the Saints (1990).
 It was another set of audacious musical experiments, this time pairing Brazilian drummers (playing mcbuma and condomble rhythms) with West African guitar and Simon’s brainy lyric sensibility.
 In addition, he used American blues and jazz musicians, plus backup vocalists from Cameroon.
 It was a richly textured musical tapestry.
 For Graceland and The Rhythm of the Saints alone, Paul Simon deserves acclaim as for making the world feel a little bit more like a community of kindred spirits.